fabquenneville/tv_tools/README.md

     keepep      : keep the episode number

 ```
-tv_renamer -options:print,noact -paths:/mnt/media/
+tv_tools -options:print,noact -paths:/mnt/media/
 ```

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
-The bug tracker can be found on the [Github page](https://github.com/fabquenneville/tv_renamer/issues).
+The bug tracker can be found on the [Github page](https://github.com/fabquenneville/tv_tools/issues).

 Please make sure to update tests as appropriate.